jquense/teaspoon/lib/README.md

 - `:text` matches "text" (renderable) nodes, which may be a non string value (like a number)
 - `:dom` matches only DOM components
 - `:composite` matches composite (user defined) components
-- `:contains(some text)` matches nodes that have a text node descendent containing the provided text
+- `:contains(some text)` matches nodes that have a text node descendant containing the provided text
 - `:textContent(some text)` matches whose text content matches the provided text

 Selector support is derived from the underlying selector engine: [bill](https://github.com/jquense/bill).
 New minor